 A hotel manager wanted to know how satisfied visitors were with the customer service they received.
 She wasn't just interested in how satisfied visitors were: she was also interested in the specific reasons for their satisfaction or lack thereof.
-She assembled a questionnaire which asked visitors the following question:
+She assembled a questionnaire which asked

-On a scale from I to 5, where I indicates Strongly Dissatisfied and 5 indicates Strongly Satisfied, how satisfied are you with the customer service during your stay at this hotel?
+On a scale from 1 to 5, where 1 indicates Strongly Dissatisfied and 5 indicates Strongly Satisfied, how satisfied are you with the customer service during your stay at this hotel?
 (Please circle)